vishalanandl177/DRF-API-Logger/README.md

 ![Alt text](https://raw.githubusercontent.com/vishalanandl177/DRF-API-Logger/master/details.png?raw=true, "Details")

 Note: Make sure to migrate.
-It will create a table for logger if "DRF_API_LOGGER_DATABASE" is True else if already exists, it will delete the table.
+It will create a table for the logger if "DRF_API_LOGGER_DATABASE" is True else if already exists, it will delete the table.

 ## To listen for the logger signals.
 Listen to the signal as soon as any API is called.
-So you can log the API data into a file or for different use-cases.
+So you can log the API data into a file or for different use cases.
 ```python
 DRF_API_LOGGER_SIGNAL = True  # Default to False
 ```